katnykiel/vscotero/README.md

 # vsco-tero

-> An unholy blend of vs-code and Zotero for literature review
+> An unholy blend of vs-code and zotero for literature review

-This extension generates literature notes (.md) from your Zotero library and autopopulates them with the following:
+This extension generates literature notes (.md) from your zotero library and autopopulates them with the following:

 - item metadata
-- your Zotero annotations
+- your zotero annotations
-- author names

 ![demonstration of vsco-tero usage](demo.gif)